josegonzalez/minui-screenshot-monitor-pak/README.md

 > [!IMPORTANT]
 > If one of the hotkeys in use is mapped to something else within MinUI, the pak may not trigger.

-The default hotkey is Hotkey 1 (or `L3`), the left hotkey button.
+The default hotkey is `L3` - see the Input app to determine what this maps to on your device.
 To utilize a different hotkey, create a file named `hotkey` in the pak folder with the name of the key you want to monitor.
-Only the following buttons are supported at this time:
+Any of the buttons supported by [`minui-btntest`](https://github.com/josegonzalez/minui-btntest) are supported.

-- `HOTKEY_1` (left hotkey)
-- `HOTKEY_2` (right hotkey)

-If another value is specified, this pak will revert to using `HOTKEY_1`.

 ### Debug Logging